Genivia/ugrep/README.md

                   Spacing (blanks and tabs) in regular expressions are ignored.

            -G, --basic-regexp
-                  Interpret patterns as basic regular expressions (BREs), i.e. make ugrep behave as traditional grep.
+                  Interpret patterns as basic regular expressions (BREs).

            -g GLOBS, --glob=GLOBS, --iglob=GLOBS
-                  Search only files whose name matches the specified comma-separated list of GLOBS, same as --include='glob' for each `glob' in GLOBS.
+                  Only search files whose name matches the specified comma-separated list of GLOBS, same as --include=glob for each `glob' in GLOBS.
                   When a `glob' is preceded by a `!' or a `^', skip files whose name matches `glob', same as --exclude='glob'.
 When `glob' contains a `/', full pathnames are matched.
 Otherwise basenames are matched.